RayFoulk/SmallStack/Documents/DesignFCH12.md

 bit field in the MCS register.
-The currently selected register in the PTR[] bank drives the ADDR bus output lines, as well as having its incrementor and dectrementor lines connected to the decoder, such that on socket R/W and stack R/W operations cause the applicable in-place INC/DEC (if applicable).
-When N/A the register value remains static unless purposefully assigned or driven by IPT/DPT operations.
+The currently selected register in the PTR[] bank drives the ADDR bus output lines, as well as having its incrementor and decrementor lines connected to the decoder, such that on socket R/W (and thus stack R/W) operations cause the applicable in-place INC/DEC (if and where applicable).
+When N/A the register value remains static unless purposefully assigned or driven by inc ptr / dec ptr operations.

-First Design:

 | PSEL    | On SKW      | On SKR      | Intended Usage
 |---------|-------------|-------------|---